U.S. Route 46: Morris and Essex counties

 Shortly after the Route 182 intersection, the route crosses the Musconetcong River into Washington Township, Morris County, where it heads back into rural surroundings.
 About a mile into Morris County, US 46 divides and becomes a four-lane highway with a wide median.
 The road passes a median park and ride lot as it turns north and crosses over a mountain.
 It continues into Mount Olive Township, taking a sharp turn to the east before the road becomes undivided while remaining four lanes.
 The road passes rural areas and development as it goes through Budd Lake.
 In this community, the route passes to the south of the namesake lake as it begins to turn northeast and then north.
 The road heads northeast again before it enters Netcong and becomes a divided highway as it comes to an interchange with I-80/US 206.
 Within this interchange, the lanes of US 46 split.
 From this point, the route narrows back into a two-lane undivided road and runs through developed areas of Netcong a short distance to the south of NJ Transit's Morristown Line/Montclair-Boonton Line.
-US 46 meets Route 183 at an intersection (formerly Netcong Circle) before widening into a four-lane undivided road and leaving Netcong for Roxbury Township.
+US 46 meets Route 183 at an intersection (formerly Netcong Circle) before widening into a four-lane undivided road and leaving Netcong for Roxbury.
 Here, the road passes through wooded areas, meeting I-80 at another interchange and briefly becoming a divided highway at the crossing under I-80 and again at the actual interchange.
 US 46 remains a divided highway with jughandles past this point, continuing southeast into the Ledgewood area.